 I thought I was in the clear.
-My son had been sleeping through the night through infancy and toddlerhood, waking up like clockwork at 7am the next morning.
+My son had been sleeping through the night from infancy and into toddlerhood, waking up like clockwork at 7am the next morning.

-But then the wake ups began to creep earlier and earlier.
-At first I didn’t think it was too bad.
-I figured I’d start his day earlier and adjust his nap.
+But then, the wake time began creeping earlier and earlier.
+At first I didn’t think it was too bad, figuring I’d start the day earlier and adjust nap times.
 Except those few minutes kept stretching, and I couldn’t keep justifying waking up so early.

 The morning wake ups got to the point where they were cutting into my morning routine.
-I wasn’t able to wake up earlier than everyone else, enjoying the quiet morning.
-Soon his wake ups were so early even I was still asleep.
+I wasn’t able to wake up earlier than everyone else and enjoy the quiet morning.
+He was such an early riser that even I was still asleep.

-There was no way I was going to let 5am be his new wake up time.
+There was no way I was going to let 5am be his new early wake up time.
+None of us would be getting enough sleep.
 I knew kids woke up early, but that early?

 What to do with your toddler waking at 5am

 Thankfully I found a few techniques to keep him in bed and sleep longer.
-Different ways to nip it in the bud and get him to wake up at his regular time, 7am.
-Once I applied these tips, the wake up times inched their way later in the morning and back to his normal time.
+Different ways to nip it in the bud and get him to wake up at his regular time again at 7am, not at the crack of dawn.
+Once I applied these tips, the wake up times did indeed inch their way later in the morning and back to his normal time.

 And even if he happened to wake up a few minutes before 7am, he knew to stay in bed until I got him up.

-I hope you can apply these tips with your own toddler.
+I hope you can apply these tips and guidelines with your own toddler.
 Because you’re not stuck with 5am mornings.
-Your days can start when you determine them, not when your toddler wakes up ready for the day.
+Your days can start when you determine them, not when your child wakes up ready for the day.

 1. Aim for 11-12 hours of sleep at night

 As hard as it is to admit, your toddler waking at 5am may be normal if bedtime is at 6pm.
-While a 12-hour stretch is ideal, not all kids need that many hours at night (especially if they’re taking long naps, too).
+While a 12-hour stretch is ideal, not all young children need that many hours of night time sleep (especially if they’re taking long naps, too).

-One simple way to handle your toddler waking up too early all of a sudden is to adjust for a later bedtime.
-Push bedtime back in 15 minute increments so your toddler can sleep and wake up later.
+One simple way to handle early morning wakings is to adjust for a later bedtime.
+Shift bedtime back in 15-minute increments so he can sleep and wake up later.

-For instance, if bedtime is normally 6pm, stretch it to 6:15pm for a few nights until your toddler gets used to that.
-Then aim for a 6:30pm bedtime.
+If bedtime is normally 6pm, stretch it to 6:15pm for a few nights until he gets used to that.
+Then, aim for a 6:30pm bedtime.
 Keep pushing it back until you reach the time you’d like him to go to bed.

 “Thank you Nina.
-I just want to say there aren’t many resources or people in my life right now that I feel can relate to my situation, but your resources makes m feel so much less alone :).
+I just want to say there aren’t many resources or people in my life right now that I feel can relate to my situation, but your resources make me feel so much less alone :).
 Thanks for all you do and for being a guiding light!” -Jessica O’Donnell

 2. Set a wake up time

 It’s tempting to allow your day to start when your toddler wakes up too early and won’t go back to sleep.
-He may fuss, wants milk, or otherwise calls for your attention.
+He may fuss, cry for milk, or call for your attention.
 For any parent trying to go back to sleep, this is almost impossible.

-But be firm with your child’s wake up time as you would with his bedtime.
+But be firm with his wake up time as you would with bedtime.
 You don’t have to start your day at 5am because he’s awake.
 Instead, teach him to wait and understand that wake up time doesn’t happen the minute he’s up.

 First, come with the right mindset, especially on your first few attempts.
-This means expecting your toddler will probably wake up at 5am, not hoping he’ll sleep in and feel disappointed when he doesn’t.
+This means expecting that he’ll probably wake up at 5am, not hoping he’ll sleep in (and feel disappointed when he doesn’t).
 Remain calm and focused, knowing you’re here to solve a sleep problem that will get better.

 Then, at the first sign he’s awake, walk into his room and explain it’s not wake up time yet.

 Keep your tone subdued and your check-in short—30 seconds at most.
-Encourage him to go back to sleep until you say it’s wake up time.
+Encourage him to go back to sleep until wake up time.
 Re-tuck him in bed as you did the night before to signal you’re not here to get him up for the day.

 Then, if he’s still talking or crying 15 minutes later, go into his room and again explain that it’s not wake up time yet.

 And if he’s awake but quiet?
-Let him be.
+Let him be and don’t c heck in.
 Not all kids can or want to go back to sleep, especially if there isn’t a lot of time left anyway.
-It’s fine for him to lie down quietly and wait for you to come get him up for the day.
+It’s fine for him to lie down quietly in the crib and wait for you to come get him up for the day.

 3. Determine how much sleep your toddler needs

-Figuring out your child’s sleep needs starts with taking a big picture look at his patterns.
+Figuring out your child’s sleep needs starts with taking a big picture of his sleep patterns.
 It’s easy to assume he should wake up much later considering how late he fell asleep the night before.
 But take a look at his sleep needs not only the previous nights but in general.

 For instance, while 12 hours of overnight sleep is ideal, some kids can get away with 11 or even 10 hours of sleep a night.
-Your child may not need the full 12 hours and instead is ready to go with 10.
+He may not need the full 12 hours and instead is ready to go with 10.

-You also want to take a look at naps.
-Taking several, long naps can be keeping his nighttime sleep short.
+You also want to take a look at daytime sleep.
+Taking several long naps can be keeping his nighttime sleep short.
 If so, you can:

-- Transition to one less nap: Rather than taking two naps a day, your child can take one and reserve the rest of his sleep time for nights.
+- Transition to one nap: If he’s still taking two naps a day, see if he can take one and reserve the rest of his sleep time for nights.

-- Wake him up after a certain point: If your child is taking long afternoon naps, wake him up after a certain time to make sure he can still sleep well at night.
+- Wake him up after a certain point: If he’s taking long afternoon naps, wake him up after a certain time to make sure he can still sleep well at night.